JoshuaMarkle/nvim/README.md

 All of the plugins are grouped into their repective folders.
 If you don't want any `Flutter` or `LaTeX` pluigns, then simply delete their directories and remove them from the `setup.lua` file.

 To add new pluigns, you can put them in an already existing `.lua` file or make a new file that returns that plugin.

+## Stats

+I built this entire config from scratch so its pretty minimal meaning that everything is very snappy.
+I typically have **50ms** load times on my cruddy 10yo laptop :smile:.
+Huge thanks to the lazy package manager.
+Awesome work!